 If the RFID chip data is copied to another chip, its private key will change as well.
 As a result, the secret key calculated on the chip’s side won't match the one derived by the reader, which may point out chip alterations.

-Terminal Authentication follows Chip Authentication under the EAC protocol.
-The goal is to prevent unauthorized terminals (readers) from accessing sensitive data stored on the RFID chip, primarily biometrics.
-Successful terminal authentication also enables authorized parties to update the information stored on the chip.
+Terminal Authentication prevents unauthorized terminals (readers) from accessing sensitive data stored on the RFID chip, primarily biometrics.
+Terminal authentication also enables authorized parties to update the information stored on the chip.

 The RFID chip and the terminal engage in a mutual verification process.
 The chip sends a challenge to the terminal.
 The terminal must respond with a signed response based on the cryptographic keys stored within it to prove its legitimacy.